AdobeDocs/campaign-standard.en/help/channels/using/creating-and-sending-a-push-notification.md

 1. In the following screen, you can specify an audience, for example all of your VIP customers who subscribed to a specific mobile application.
 For more on this, see [Creating audiences](../../audiences/using/creating-audiences.md).

    Options for selecting an audience vary depending on the template used.
 In this example, you can target a mobile application because you selected the **Send push to Campaign profiles** template.

+   If you selected one of your SDK V5 mobile application in the previous window, your audience will be automatically filtered according to the chosen application.

    ![](assets/push_notif_audience.png)